mueedqadri/course_compass/README.md

 ## Files Created for the Assignment

-These files were created as part of creating the API for accessing the schedule:
-* backend/src/controllers/schedule.js
+* backend/src/controllers/schedule.js - Backend created by Milan Ganesh Acharya
-* backend/src/routes/schedule.js
+* backend/src/routes/schedule.js - Backend created by Milan Ganesh Acharya

-## Files Modified for the Assignment

-The majority of code changes were done to the file below.
-The code changes are for binding the data from the API request to the Schedule component.
-The minor changes done in other files are not mentioned here.
-* frontend/src/components/Schedule/Schedule.jsx

-## API created for the Assignment
+## APIs created for the Assignment

-The GET API for retrieving the schedule of a User with ID 'id' was created.
-The API can be accessed in the following link: https://course-compass-group9.herokuapp.com/schedule/:id
+The GET API for retrieving the schedule of a User with ID 'id':

-## Other related tasks for the assignment

-* Creation of the database schema for the application.
-* Inserting data, and updating field of the database.
+https://course-compass-group9.herokuapp.com/schedule/:id

 ## Sources Used